coleins/Enquest-Training/Configurations.md

 Rename the current paymaster in the bitplus folder Look for the PayMaster12 Version 12.0.736_1 (36.1) or later Unzip and copy the paymaster.exe file to the server bitplus folder

+### for error message timeout on paymaster

+EXEC sp_MSforeachtable @command1="print '?'
+DBCC DBREINDEX ('?', ' ', 80)"
+enter this query on the sql right click, new query paste